Matteo-Spina/notes-esmodules/README.md

 Other topics:

 - [Git](#git-workflow)
-  - GitHub pull request try
+  - trying GitHub pull request
   - git rebasing

-## Topics
+## Some notes on

 ### ES modules

-Some notes about ES modules

 #### `import` and `export` relies on live binding